 Who is a TN?

-The TN program is the immigration component of The North American Free Trade Agreement (NAFTA).
+The TN program is the immigration component of the new United States-Mexico-Canada Agreement (USMCA).
 The TN is a non-immigrant status that is employment based.
 It is for Canadian and Mexican citizens coming temporarily to the United States to work in certain occupations.

 The TN status is employer specific, which means the TN visa holder can work only in the position specified in the UW-Madison employment letter.
 An individual who has TN approval from another employer is not eligible to work at UW-Madison.
 An individual may work for more than one employer, but must obtain a separate TN for each employer.

 Individuals on TNs sponsored by UW-Madison may not accept money, including honoraria, from any other company or employer.
 Individuals in TN status invited to give a lecture, collaborate, conduct research or present at other institutions can be reimbursed for reasonable living and transportation costs only.